 Also, there might be zombies.

-Speaking as a lifetime consumer of post-apocalyptic entertainment, the current COVID-19 pandemic isn’t exactly what we prepared for, and I am deeply grateful for this.
-It is still early days, but for many of us, the crisis is psychological rather than physical.
+Speaking as a lifetime consumer of post-apocalyptic entertainment, the current COVID-19 pandemic isn’t exactly the viral apocalypse we prepared for, and I am deeply grateful for this.
+It is still early days, but for many of us, the crisis is mostly psychological rather than a physical ordeal.
 Certainly, there is disease and death—100,013 confirmed infected and counting in the U.S., 1,545 confirmed dead as of this writing.
 But so far, it is cabin fever that most afflicts me—ennui, restlessness, boredom, and the daily numbing spectacle of the 24/7 Coronavirus Channel.
 It is a battle against fear itself rather than a battle for basic survival.
 The power is still on.
 Food is still plentiful.
-The police will still show up if I call.
+The police will still show up if I call them.
 I have a vast library of cheap entertainment accessible to me on multiple devices—cell phone, iPad, desktop computer.
 There is Wikipedia and YouTube and Twitter.
-I can do a deep dive on the Bubonic Plague if I care to, or watch dozens of instructional videos about the proper technique for hand washing during a viral outbreak.
+I can do a deep dive on the Bubonic Plague if I care to, or watch dozens of instructional videos about the proper technique for hand washing.
 I can map the route to the nearest Publix that still stocks toilet paper.
-I can order food from Costco and have it delivered by a nice young woman from the gig economy whose latest gig is delivering groceries during a pandemic.
+I can order food from Costco and have it delivered by a nice young woman from the gig economy whose latest gig is delivering groceries during a global pandemic.

 What the hell am I doing, I thought, suddenly feeling foolish.
-She stepped out of the car and I noticed that she was not wearing latex gloves.
-I watched her hands as she loaded the groceries into a four-wheeled canvas cart I had lined with plastic bags, making a mental note of every surface she touched.
+She stepped out of the car, and I immediately noticed that she was not wearing latex gloves.
+I watched her hands as she loaded the groceries into the four-wheeled cart I had lined with plastic bags, making a mental note of every surface she touched.

 “Did she look sick,” my wife asked?

-“No,” I answered, “but I was surprised to see that that she was not wearing gloves.”
+“No,” I answered, “but I was surprised to see that she was not wearing gloves.”